Sunjong of Korea: Emperor of Korea

 Although still existent de jure, the intervention by the Japanese government effectively ended Sunjong's reign over the Korean Empire de facto and he became essentially powerless within three years of ruling.
 Japan, in effect, officially abolished the Korean Empire on 29 August 1910, ending 519 years of the Joseon dynasty.

-After abdication
+Post-abdication

-After the annexation treaty, the former Emperor Sunjong and his wife, Empress Sunjeong, lived the rest of their lives virtually imprisoned in Changdeokgung Palace in Keijō.
-Sunjong could not exercise any power as emperor because there were only pro-Japanese politicians in government.
+After the annexation treaty, the former Emperor Sunjong and his wife, Empress Sunjeong, lived the rest of their lives virtually imprisoned in Changdeokgung Palace (in present-day Seoul).
+Sunjong could not exercise any power as emperor because there were only pro-Japanese politicians in the government.
 After the Korean Empire collapsed, Sunjong was demoted from emperor to king.
 Japan allowed him the title of King Yi of Changdeok Palace (창덕궁 이왕; 昌德宮 李王) and allowed for the title to be inherited.